Patersonia glabrata

-Patersonia glabrata, commonly known as leafy purple-flag, or bugulbi in the Cadigal language, is a species of flowering plant in the family Iridaceae family and is endemic to eastern Australia.
+Patersonia glabrata, commonly known as leafy purple-flag, or bugulbi in the Cadigal language, is a species of flowering plant in the family Iridaceae and is endemic to eastern Australia.
 It is a perennial herb or subshrub with linear leaves and pale violet flowers.

 Description

 Patersonia glabrata is a perennial herb or subshrub that typically grows to a height of 30–80 cm with a few woody stems.
 The leaves are linear, 100–400 mm long, 2–4 mm wide and glabrous apart from minute hairs on near the edges of the leaf base.
 The flowering scape is 100–300 mm long and glabrous and the sheath enclosing the flowers is lance-shaped, 40–65 mm long and dark brown.
 The petal-like sepals are pale violet, egg-shaped to more or less round, 20–30 mm long and 15–26 mm wide and the stamens have filaments 5–7 mm long joined for most of their length.
 Flowering occurs from August to October and the fruit is a cylindrical capsule 20–40 mm long containing seeds about 4 mm long.